MorelAntoine/Unity-Character-Mechanism/Normal/README.md

 # Normal Character Mechanism

-The Normal Character Mechanism is an abstract class to inherit in order to create your own character mechanism.
-The goal of this version is to provide a basic structure of code with reusable conditions, states and transitions ; and standardize all the input information.
+The Normal Character Mechanism are abstract class to inherit *(Behaviour and System)* in order to create your own character mechanism.
+The goal of this version is to provide a basic structure of code with reusable conditions, states, transitions and systems ; and standardize all the input information.

 All the sections of the code development of a character is divided into single part in order to offer the most scalable, maintainable and reusable code.

 It's important to note that **condition, state and transition are single instance shared by all the character mechanism** ; this means that no matter the number of Normal Character Mechanism you have only there mechanism will be instantiated, so the memory cost is highly reduced.

-The Normal Character Mechanism comes with five different types of mechanism, so be sure to checkout which version fit your needs.
+The Normal Character Mechanism comes with five different types of behaviour, so be sure to checkout which version fit your needs.

-## Structure
+## Behaviour

-ACharacterMechanism
+Allow you to define the control of your character.

+ACharacterBehaviour

     Generic version without collision and trigger detection

-    If your character mechanism doesn't need the collision and the trigger detection, it's advised to use this type ; it'll reduce the processus cost.
+    If your character behaviour doesn't need the collision and the trigger detection, it's advised to use this type ; it'll reduce the processus cost.

-ACharacterMechanism2D
+ACharacterBehaviour2D

     2D version with collision and trigger detection

-ACharacterMechanism3D
+ACharacterBehaviour3D

     3D version with collision and trigger detection

-ANavCharacterMechanism
+ANavCharacterBehaviour

     Generic version without collision and trigger detection, adapted for the use of a NavMesh

-ANavCharacterMechanism3D
+ANavCharacterBehaviour3D

     3D version with collision and trigger detection, adapted for the use of a NavMesh

+If you want to create a character behaviour you must inherit from one of the base behaviours.

+## System

+Allow you to group all the components and settings you need to drive your character.
+Behind the scene, the system manage the action states and action transitions.

+ACharacterSystem

+    Generic system without component

+If you want to create a character system you must inherit from ACharacterSystem.

 ## ScriptableObject